 Attendance and Requirements:

 There will be 3 total sessions, each lasting 3 hours.
 Sessions will be online and in-person.
 Sessions will start at 9:00 AM.
-Participants should bring a copy of their company's employee handbook.
+Participants should have copy of their company's employee handbook.

-Sessions are conveniently located at the EANJ Training Room.
+Live sessions are conveniently located at the EANJ Training Room.
 (Online session participants will be sent a link to join).

 30 West Mt.
 Pleasant Avenue, Suite 202